openstack-archive/steth/README.md

 ```
                                                                    note that stetho does not save
-                                                                   any states, it likes a rpc
+                                                                   any state, it acts as a rpc
                                                                    client which makes requests to stetho
                                     +--------------------------+   agent(s) and analyses the result.
                                     |                          |